sftpgo/docs/docs/tutorials/shares.md

 ### Administrator Configuration (WebAdmin)

-Administrators can define the Share Policy within the "Advanced settings" section of a group's configuration.
+Administrators can define the Share Policy within the "ACLs" section of a group's configuration.
 The policy controls how shares created by group members are automatically associated with the group.

 The policy consists of the Permissions granted to other group members (Read, Edit, Delete) and the Mode: